 I replied, “Okay.
 Let’s do it.”

 The day of surgery, he called me from his professional cell and it went to voicemail.
 So, he texted me, “Do this, do that.
 Take this medicine, that medicine.
 Make sure you eat.
 Take your anti-nausea.”
 What plastic surgeon calls you on the day of, you know after surgery?
 And so did my nurse, Candy.
 And so did my direct contact, Carla.
 These are compassionate people.
 Dr. Fredric Barr is amazing and so is his team.
 Never take this med before going to https://www.rossitchpediatricdentistry.com/buy-lasix/ bed, especially if you have a considerable fluid retention!
 I did this mistake and totally ruined my night’s sleep.
 They are second to none.
 I feel so blessed and honored to have had my breast explant with total capsulectomy by this incredible team.
 I recommend them, 100%.

 If you’re looking to have your breast implants removed, I have some important advice.
-First, it is integral to find a plastic surgeon who specializes in breast explant with capsulectomy and a surgical team that champions alongside you.
+First, it is integral to find a plastic surgeon who is experienced in performing breast explant and capsulectomy procedures with a surgical team that champions alongside you.
 Before you have your explant surgery, do your research.
 For me, it helped to manage my expectations and ease my anxiety.
 I felt well equipped while consulting with recommended expert breast explant plastic surgeons.

 As I’m writing this I am 15 days post-operation and my set expectation remains intact: explant surgery is NOT a magical wand waved; it is the beginning of a new journey and for me, a new life.
 It has given my body the opportunity it did not have while the foreign device of breast implants invaded it.
 Explant surgery represents to me an opportunity and a gift to heal.